dlemburg/sequelizegql/README.md

 ### Required `options`

-- each set of properties is an _xor_ - one of each set of properties must be provided
+- each set of properties is an _xor_ (one of each set of properties must be provided - validation will fail otherwise)

 | object      | filepath          |
 | ----------- | ----------------- |